Variation of ACoA Laundry List

 NOTE: See Acronym page for abbrev.

-• All the PMES forms of Abandonment by parents cause children to hide the parts of themselves that are considered NOT OK by the family, in order to not get rejected: “DON’T make mistakes, don’t have needs, don’t contradict, or successful, or show your emotions …”
+• All the PMES forms of Abandonment by parents forces children to hide the parts of themself that are considered NOT OK by the family, in order to not get rejected: “DON’T make mistakes, don’t have needs, don’t contradict, or successful, or show your emotions …”

 S-H says: ‘Everything bad that happened to me – past or present – was / is my fault.’
 SO – any time I’m in pain I did something wrong, & I’m bad